NotZakariya/NotZakariya.github.io/contact.md

 ### tanweerzakariya@gmail.com

-I love talking about stuff like this, so feel free to drop me an email if you have any questions, want any reading on suggestions, or if you have any reading suggestions, have any suggestions, thoughts or if you just want to have a chat about some ideas, I'd be more than happy to hear what you think!
+I love talking about stuff like this, so feel free to drop me an email if you have any questions, suggestions, thoughts, ideas, comments, corrections, or if you want any reading recommendations, or even if you have any reading suggestions, or just want to have a chat about some ideas!
+I'd be more than happy to hear what you think!
+And I'll probably respond... not like I have anything better to do...

 ;)